snailhand/DissAPear/README.md

 No, you won't be able to chat in lobbies.
 But your chat privileges will remain the same in /all chat and in game.

 **Is this program safe to use?**
-The method used is completely safe, use at your own risk.
+The [Method](https://www.wepc.com/gaming/league-of-legends/how-to-appear-offline/) used is completely safe, use at your own risk.

 **How does the program work?**
 This program basically blocks your PC from connecting to Riot's chat servers, allowing your status to appear offline to people in your friends list.